 “Consider it pure joy, my brothers and sisters,whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance,” the scripture says.

 In the months since Nov.
 13, Jacques, said he has found refuge and comfort in conversations with his older brother, Jacob.

 “It’s nice to have another sibling to be able to talk about it with,” he said.
 “That’s really the only person who it’s the same for, I guess.

 “He’s my best friend so it’s really good to have somebody like that who you can go to and talk to.”

-With his sister heavy on his mind against South Dakota State, Pucheu surrendered a solo homer in the first before settling into a groove.
+With his sister heavy on his mind in that South Dakota State game, Pucheu surrendered a solo homer in the first before settling into a groove.
 He ended up striking out nine in 5 1/3 innings as the Governors went on to win 9-3.

 “I always want to be perfect,” he said of the start, a characteristic that goes back to his days on the Coast.
 “Once you give up a hit or a walk or a run it’s like you can’t be perfect anymore, so go compete; go do your job.”